stelijahsoftware/marelias-contacts/README.md

 X - PUT ALL LICENCES BELOW IN APP

+[h] - Add birthday notifications (1 day early)
+[h] - Add category to display all names not added to a group

 - make the bar on top a bottom bar, put groups button in it (https://gitlab.com/sultanahamer/OpenContacts/-/issues/266)
 - Add goups icon next to contact which has already been added to a group
-- Add category to display all names not added to a group

 # License:
 GPLv3.
 In addition to the licenses of the used libraries ./app/build.gradle, namely: